hasiburrahman875/rfbstruavdetv1/README.md

 python val.py --data data/dataset_name.yaml --weights path_to_the_weight --img provide_img_size --batch 1 --name experiment_name
 ```
 Ensure that the paths and parameters are correctly provided before running the command.
+Note:

+For the FL-Drone dataset, the image size (--img) should be at most 640.

+For other datasets, the image size can be 1280, 800, or 640.